Kalpanapitawela/springboard/README.md

 # springboard
-This is the first practical in GitHub
+This is the first practical in GitHub and I am going to code